What’s the Fuss about Seed Oils

 In 2005, I was asked to write a piece for KnowledgeNews.net.
 This piece is copied below, with a few minor additions.
 It was prompted by the fact that former President Bill Clinton was undergoing a second open heart procedure.
 The piece was titled Bill Clinton’s Heart* and began like this:

-“Today former President Bill Clinton will reenter the operating room, and surgeons will reenter his chest-fixing problems created when they did coronary bypass surgery last year.
+“Today former President Bill Clinton will reenter the operating room, and surgeons will reenter his chest, fixing problems created when they did coronary bypass surgery last year.
 Surgeons are never happy about revisiting previous work sites.
 Once violated, your body’s tissues heal with scarring, and scar tissue obliterates the nice, neat, anatomical planes that make most surgical operations predictable.”

-It’s purpose was to answer this question:
+Its purpose was to answer this question:

 “How will President Clinton’s doctors do their delicate work?
 How does heart surgery really work?”
 Here is how, and even 17 years later the setting and procedures are pretty much the same, though the technology and materials have all continued to improve.